2025-04-25 00:06:00 +0800 CST By Georgia Vincent

 Current Income and Desired Retirement Income:

-Your retirement savings goal is often based on a percentage of your current income.
-Many financial advisors suggest aiming to replace about 70% to 80% of your pre-retirement income in retirement.
-For instance, if you make $100,000 a year, you might need $70,000 to $80,000 annually during retirement to maintain a similar standard of living.
+Your retirement savings goal often depends on a percentage of your current income.
+Financial advisors typically suggest replacing about 70% to 80% of your pre-retirement income.
+For example, if you earn $100,000 a year, you might need $70,000 to $80,000 annually during retirement to maintain a similar standard of living.

 Retirement Age:

-The earlier you retire, the longer your savings will need to last.
-If you plan to retire at 60 instead of 65, you'll need to account for an additional five years of expenses.
-Additionally, the longer you work, the more you'll be able to save and invest, which can help you reach your target retirement amount.
+The earlier you retire, the longer your savings need to last.
+If you plan to retire at 60 instead of 65, you’ll need to account for an additional five years of expenses.
+Working longer allows you to save and invest more, helping you reach your retirement goals.

 Life Expectancy:

-People are living longer, which means your retirement could last for several decades.
-The longer you live, the more money you'll need.
-It's also important to plan for unexpected health issues or emergencies that could arise during retirement, which could drain your savings.
+People are living longer, which means your retirement could span several decades.
+The longer you live, the more funds you’ll need.
+Additionally, you should plan for unexpected health issues or emergencies that could arise during retirement, potentially impacting your savings.

 Inflation: